ethersphere/repo-maintainer/README.md

 2. Dependency management
    1. Merge dependabot PRs and fix potential issues
 3. Documentation
-   1. Ensuring/enforcing up to date README and the relative documentation
+   1. Ensuring/enforcing up to date README and the related documentation if applicable
 4. Release new versions of packages
 5. Changelog
    1. Correctly follow SemVer
    2. Indicate Breaking Changes
-   3. Clean Git history (related to 1.b)
+   3. Clean Git history (related to 1.2)
 6. Enforcing the “definition of done” that the team agreed on
 7. Communication with
    1. PO
+   2. Tech Lead
-   2. other teams that need technical support for the repo, such as security, DevOps,…
+   3. other teams that need technical support for the repo, such as security, DevOps,…

 ### Access rights